-The first step is simply to ensure that your website is mobile optimized.
+The first step is simply to ensure that your website is mobile-optimized.
 Using mobile responsive themes on WordPress is one of the easiest ways to get your site mobile-ready here.
 You might need to hire a developer to help you with some more technical elements, but the cost is low in comparison to the potential benefits on offer.

 Other best practices here include crafting mobile-friendly content.
-One example would be copy with shorter headlines and sentences that is easier to read on a smaller screen.
+One example would be copied with shorter headlines and sentences that is easier to read on a smaller screen.
 If the budget allows, you might also consider tactics like creating a mobile app or using qr codes.

 Local search is becoming increasingly important to SMBs.
-Changes in the way Google displays local search results in recent years means there is a major opportunity to generate more business by optimizing your local search strategy.
+Changes in the way Google displays local search results in recent years mean there is a major opportunity to generate more business by optimizing your local search strategy.